bluetoother/cc-bnp/README.md

 In the table below, `field condition values` inside the parentheses behind the field name (e.g., analogInterval(`5,6`)), `field condition values` representing the field, field will exist only if `field condition values` equals to the value of 'condition' field.

 For example, UUID 0x290a has three field names, analog, bitMask, and analogInterval.
-Since the value of 'condition' field is equal to `field condition values` of analogInterval field, therefore analogInterval field presence.
+Since the value of 'condition' field is equal to `field condition values` of analogInterval field, therefore only analogInterval field presence.

 ```JavaScript
 {   //Instance object of UUID 0x290a